sujal12344/newGitHubRepository/README.md

 # newGitHubRepository
-This is my first Git Repository
+This is my first Git Repository.
+Author is Sujal kesharwani.